+UPDATED: December 2023.
 Florida.
 The land of continual sunny skies and warm weather.
 WELL.
 For the most part.
-I live in North Central Florida where we do get what you can consider four season of weather.
+I live in North Central Florida, where we do get what you can consider four seasons of weather.
 Even so, one of the best places to visit during winter is Florida in January.

 In the center of the state and you’ll find Disney, Universal, Sea World and a lot of great shopping.
 Don’t let budget stop you.
 There are some fantastic deals this time of year at most of the amusement parks.
 You’ll also find fantastic restaurants in Orlando.

-No matter what part of the state you choose, you will will something to love.
+No matter what part of the state you choose, you will find something to love.
 That’s why I’ve called Florida home now for many years.

 Be sure to grab my travel tips to save you time and money.
 You’ll also be entered into the weekly drawings.

 Denise Sanger lives a life split between her love for fitness and her passion for travel particularly to the BEACH.
 Denise also has a love of marketing and lives in beautiful Suwannee County, Florida.
 You can find out more about Denise here: About Denise